 We benefited from growth across the United States, France and other smaller foreign regions from scaling our Houndify Products with large automotive and device makers.
-We have experienced additional growth of revenue of Houndified Products in geographic regions of France and the United States of \$1.4 million and \$0.6 million, and \$1.9 million and \$0.9 million, respectively, during the three and six months ended June 30, 2022 compared to the same periods in 2021.
+We have experienced additional growth of revenue of Houndified Products in geographic regions of France and the United Kingdom of \$0.5 million and \$0.3 million, respectively, during Q1 2022 compared to Q1 2021.
 In France, our revenue increased due to distinct customization services sold to an existing large automotive company which also commenced production of our Houndified Product in their vehicles.
-In the United States, the increase is primarily attributed to an increase in royalties from one customer due to higher usage and hosting.
-Additionally, we experienced a \$4.1 million and \$4.4 million decrease in revenue from Germany during the three and six months ended June 30, 2022, respectively, compared to the same periods in 2021.
-This was primarily due to a one-time contract modification to end a distinct professional service contract prior to completion with a customer in Germany during the three and six months ended June 30, 2021.
+Additionally, we further experienced a \$0.3 million decrease in revenue from Germany in Q1 2022 compared to Q1 2021.
+This was due to a one-time contract modification to end a distinct professional service contract prior to completion with a customer during the year ended December 31, 2021.
 This customer was retained through ongoing hosting services.
 Revenue in both periods came principally from customers across the automotive and IoT sectors, with less significant amounts derived from other industry verticals.